dnszlr/studrive/README.md

 ## Overview

 ---
-This project is a prototype to determine the impact of microservice patterns on non-functional requirements.
+This project provides a prototype to determine the impact of microservice patterns on non-functional requirements.

 ## Subject